 May you find here what you are looking for to support your healing.

-If you want a consultation, you can contact me, and we will see if I can help you prioritize your path.
+If you want a consultation, you can contact me (in English or in French) and we will see if I can support you in your recovery.